Lanruoj/Gig-Guide-Webserver-API/README.md

 *Expected response (`200 OK`):*
 ```
 {
-    "message": "New Venue has been deleted"
+    "message": "Updated Venue has been deleted"
 }
 ```